Mabdel-03/9.520-The-Geometry-of-Grok/Replications/02_liu_et_al_2022_effective_theory/README.md

 ### Key Training Insights

 1. **Differential Learning Rates**: Representations learn 10× faster than decoder
-2. **No Weight Decay**: Unlike other grokking papers, this architecture doesn't require weight decay
+2. **No Weight Decay**: Unlike other grokking papers, this architecture does not require weight decay
 3. **Full Batch Training**: Uses all training samples in each step
 4. **Three-Stage Learning**: RQI improves → Train acc improves → Test acc improves